April 7, 2009

 The Making of a Catholic President

-Shaun Casey is associate professor of Christian Ethics and director of the National Capital Semester for Seminarians (NCSS) at Wesley Theological Seminary in Washington, DC.
+Shaun Casey is the head of the U.S. Department of State’s Office of Faith-Based Community Initiatives and associate professor of Christian Ethics and director of the National Capital Semester for Seminarians (NCSS) at Wesley Theological Seminary in Washington, DC.
 His research interests include ethics and international affairs, the public implications of religious belief, and the intersection of religion and politics.
 A graduate of Harvard Divinity School with a Doctorate of Theology in Religion and Society, Casey has written on the ethics of the war in Iraq as well the role of religion in American presidential politics.
 His book The Making of a Catholic President: Kennedy vs. Nixon 1960 was published by Oxford University Press in January 2009.